How to Price Yourself as a Freelancer

 Use a Freelance Rate Calculator

-Calculate Freelancer Rate
+Calculate Freelancer rate

 If you’re looking for an even simpler method of how to price yourself as a freelancer, use this hourly rate calculator to make sure you’re not underselling your services.